SikoticVinyl/athletic_sales_analysis/README.md

 - Combined and cleaned the data from 2020 and 2021.
 - Practiced using `groupby` and `pivot_table` functions.
 - Gained a better understanding of data aggregation and analysis techniques.

-## Next Steps

-- Complete the remaining analysis tasks.
+- Completed the analysis tasks and summarized the findings.
-- Visualize the results using appropriate plots.
-- Summarize the findings in a report.
+- Binned data by day and week and begun understanding binning